Manasi-Rathod/LegalMind/Readme.md

     ```
     You should see: ```PONG```
 5. **No Additional Python Setup Needed**
-  - The LawGlance backend automatically connects to Redis at `redis://localhost:6379/0`.
+  - The LegalMind backend automatically connects to Redis at `redis://localhost:6379/0`.
   - If you want to use a different host or port, update the `redis_url` parameter in your code.
    Redis caching is optional for local development but **highly recommended** for production deployments to ensure fast and reliable chat experiences.
 ---